 The website for HCA’s Reston Hospital Center in northern Virginia, which sits 10 miles from the Kaiser center in Tyson’s Corner, noted yesterday that patients waited just 16 minutes before being seen by a nurse.
 A little further south, the Spotsylvania Regional Medical Center has a billboard on Interstate 95 with a digital clock that provides the ER wait time.

 Foust declined to say how much HCA’s ERs earn for their hospitals.
-Nationally, Nashville, Tennessee-based HCA operates 163 hospitals that generated $32.5 billion in revenue (HCA) in 2011, according to data compiled by Bloomberg.
+Nationally, Nashville, Tennessee-based HCA operates 163 hospitals that generated $32.5 billion in revenue (HCA:US) in 2011, according to data compiled by Bloomberg.

 Pines, who heads George Washington University’s Center for Health Care Quality, said that the existence of clinics like Kaiser’s may serve to drive up national health-care spending by creating more demand for health services.